demonixis/Atlantis.js/README.md

 * Game component system
 * Input management (Keyboard, Mouse, Touch)
 * Helpers for ajax and events
-* Sprite with easy animation and a bit of physics
+* Sprite with easy animations system and a bit of physics
 * SpriteGroup
 * State and state manager

 ### The next
 * Basic and isometric tilemap
 * Scene camera
+* WebGL renderer for 2D and 3D
 * More utilities (like Timer, Inerpolator, etc.)

 ### Example